 Funding & Acknowledgements

 The work was initially funded by the English Department for Transport (DfT) to create the National Propensity to Cycle Tool for England (2015-2017, with further funding in 2018-19).
-The Welsh government then funded the extension to Wales in 2018.
+The Welsh government funded the extension to Wales in 2018.
 We would also like to thank the EPSRC and ESRC for Impact Acceleration funding (2016-2017).

 We would like to thank Brook Lyndhurst for facilitating Phase 1 of the DfT contract and Atkins for facilitating Phase 2.